openath/openath.github.io/_posts/2020-03-15-coronavirus.md

 In addition, in most cases the sums to be refunded will not be in your Stripe account, as they were transferred to your banks on a rolling basis.
 So you may need to ensure the right sums are there before we can send it back to peoples' cards.
 This is not normally an issue with the odd cancellation amidst a flow of successful payments; but with everything stopping at once, it is.

+If this affects you, please get in touch with us on support@opentrack.run and we will liaise until things are resolved.

 Looking further ahead